kaitersgonnakait/gorelik.net/_posts/2021/2021-10-03-book-review-the-hard-things-about-hard-things-by-ben-horowitz.md

 I read [this book](https://www.amazon.com/Hard-Thing-About-Things-Building/dp/0062273205) following recomendations by Reem Sherman, the host of the excellent (!!!) podcast [Geekonomy](https://geekonomy.net) (in Hebrew).

 Ben Horowitz is a veteran manager and entrepreneur who found the company Opsware, which Hewlett-Packard acquired in 2007.
 This book describes Horotwitz's journey in Opsware from the foundation to the sale.
 Book's second part is a collection of advice to working and aspiring CEOs.
-The last part is, actually, an advertisement for Horowitz's new project -- a VC company.
+The last part is, actually, an advertisement for Horowitz's new project &mdash; a VC company.

 ## Things that I liked